anandharshit712/Accident_Detection_System/README.md

 # Accident Detection System

-This project is an enhanced accident detection system with a real-time web application for alerting and monitoring accidents.
-It integrates sensor data, machine learning models, and a frontend dashboard for improved usability and road safety.
+This project is an enhanced accident detection system with a real-time web and mobile application for alerting and monitoring accidents.
+It integrates sensor data, machine learning models, a mobile app for on-the-go monitoring, and a frontend dashboard for improved usability and road safety.

 ## Features

 - **Real-time Accident Detection**: Leverages accelerometer and gyroscope data to identify accidents.
+- **Mobile Application**:
+  - Developed using Android Studio for on-the-go monitoring.
+  - Provides accident alerts and updates on hospital bed availability.
 - **Web Application**:
-  - Developed using React for visualizing accident data.
+  - Built with React for visualizing accident data.
-  - Features include bed availability updates and alert notifications.
+  - Features bed availability updates and alert notifications.
 - **Machine Learning Models**: Includes pretrained Dense Neural Network and Isolation Forest models.
 - **Comprehensive Dataset**: Updated and extensive datasets for training and testing.
 - **Backend Functionality**: Scripts for processing data, integrating alerts, and backend operations.

 ## Repository Structure

+- **`App/`**: Android-based mobile application files.
+  - `MainActivity.java`: Entry point of the application.
+  - `ui/home/`: Home screen of the application.
+  - `ui/dashboard/`: Dashboard for accident monitoring.
+  - `ui/notifications/`: Notification center for updates.
 - **`Trained model/`**: Contains pretrained machine learning models.
 - **`Phones_accelerometer_reduced/` and `Phones_gyroscope_reduced/`**: Reduced accelerometer and gyroscope datasets.
 - **`gps_dataset/`**: GPS datasets for training, controlled testing, and uncontrolled testing.